naroga/queue-manager/README.md

 This will install the package with its dependencies.

-The option `-s dev` will install the latest commit.
-This might be unstable.

 You should also create a VirtualHost with the root directory set to `/web/`.

 Configuration